 - What other services are offered by the Office of Student Conduct?

 Office of Student Conduct case managers can help you access referrals to student services on and off campus, including counseling, sexual assault information and services, alcohol and drug education programs, mediation and conflict resolution, legal services, and more.
 You may also request a presentation or workshop for your class, department, or student organization.
 Please call the Office of Student Conduct and ask to speak to a case manager to discuss how we can help connect you with what you need.
 Visit Additional Services for more information.

 - How can I get involved with the Office of Student Conduct as a volunteer?

 Faculty, staff and students are able to work with the Office of Student Conduct in various volunteer capacities, to include serving on hearing boards as well as conduct advisers.
 If you are interested in volunteering or you wish to recommend an individual to become a volunteer, please contact us at firstname.lastname@example.org.

-- Pre-Admission: What happens if I answer yes to having a criminal or disciplinary history?
+- Pre-Admission: What happens if I answer yes to having a criminal or conduct history?

 Please note that answering affirmatively does NOT automatically preclude the applicant from admission.
 The vast majority of pre-admission reviews of applicants who indicate they have a criminal history are actually approved for admission consideration.
 If an applicant answers yes to the criminal or conduct history questions, the matter will be referred to Penn State’s Office of Student Conduct.
 The Office of Student Conduct may then conduct a review of the information.
 The review may include, but is not limited to, reviewing the information that is initially provided, as well as any other information that is requested, including probationary or parole expectations and considerations, criminal dispositions, records from previous institutions, and any other information that is necessary to evaluate what occurred and the applicant’s readiness to attend Penn State.
 See Conduct Records for more information.